 Similarly, Justine’s business celebrates the unique local landscape: “I started Outback Cycling with my husband 9 years ago.
 Cycling was a passion of ours and we knew people would love riding around the Alice.
 I’m proud of the fact that we have built a brand and product from absolutely nothing – we made our dream a reality.”

 Turning a lens on the digitisation of Australia’s small business economy, Paper to Pixels: The changing face of Australian small business captured the way in which people like Justine and Joe have transitioned to cloud based accounting.
-With Single Touch Payroll ensuring more frequent digital payroll reporting from July 1, countless small businesses will move to using digital technology, some for the first time.
-Those that have already made the transition to digital systems say it has revolutionised the way they operate.
+With Single Touch Payroll requiring digital payroll reporting to the ATO, countless small businesses will move to using digital technology, some for the first time.
+And those that have already made the transition to digital systems say it has revolutionised the way they operate.

 Justine has ditched desktop for good, explaining, “The technology we use is all cloud based, and we only select software that will integrate with our Xero accounting system.”
 While Joe has also made the change and seen the results to match, “Technology has saved us plenty of time, making our interactions with customers more efficient and educational, especially as time is of the essence when it comes to preparing for climate change.”